msangel/msangel.github.io/_drafts/docker.md

 ## Hosting history
 First sites and services were hosted on office computers.
 Well, you can even imagine how many problems there were with this approach.
 Staring from "I accidentally turned it off" to real power supply stability issues.
 After, the dns-providers starts providing additional service for hosting, as add-on service.
-Quite fast the specialization took the place and so appears entire data centers with dedicated computers (Dedicated servers).
+Quite fast the specialization took the place and so appears entire data centers with dedicated computers (dedicated servers).
+Still, the prices for that was not flexible and because usually low utilisation of the servers the same computers starts
 Virtual servers

 ## Virtual servers, because of...